kubedb/docs/docs/guides/mongodb/concepts/mongodbdatabase.md

 ### spec.init

 `spec.init` is an optional field, containing the information of a script or a snapshot using which the database should be initialized during creation.
-You need to specify the following fields in `spec.init`,
+You can only specify either script or snapshot fields in `spec.init`,

 - `script` refers to the information regarding the .js file which should be used for initialization.
 - `snapshot` carries information about the  repository and snapshot_id to initialize the database by restoring the snapshot.